GKnirps/ukidek/year-04.md

 ### 1st Opal, 253

-Since the previous raid on the necromancer tower of Hipnourish was so successful, I set the silvery whines on another mission.
+Since the previous raid on the necromancer tower of Hipnourish was so successful, I set the Silvery Wines on another mission.
 The probably destroyed most of the zombies and necromancers last time, so this mission should be relatively easy.

 Unrelated to that, I noticed that we don't have enough dwarves to haul things around.
 Since about half of the permanent population of Dinnerbrains won't work (as mentioned before) and those who do work are mostly forbidden to do menial jobs such as hauling (to enable them to concentrate on more important things), our stockpiles of sand, clay, ore and rocks close to the workshops that process them are empty.
 I don't have time to adress this problem now.
 Everything will be a bit slower, but it is kind of self-regulating.
 Empty source stockpiles mean nothing gets produced which in turn means the haulers don't have to haul the finished goods so they can focus on re-filling the source stockpiles.